Mew2King: Personal life

 Zimmerman was born on February 5, 1989.
 His handle comes from the Pokémon Mewtwo.
 He grew up in Cinnaminson Township, New Jersey, and is a 2007 graduate of Cinnaminson High School.
 He attended Lorain County Community College before transferring to Camden County College, from where he has an associate degree in game design/computer science.
 He said that he had to do an additional half-year of school again because several credits would not transfer.
 He is uninterested in pursuing a bachelor's degree.

 Zimmerman has been diagnosed with Asperger syndrome, obsessive–compulsive disorder and attention deficit hyperactivity disorder and has had depression and suicidal thoughts for most of his life.
 He has attributed much of his social growth to the Smash community.
-From May to November 2014, Zimmerman lived in Los Angeles with YouTube gaming personality Sky Williams.
-In early 2015, he moved to Phoenix, Arizona.
-In the summer of 2015, he moved to Florida.

 Zimmerman is a full-time video game player who streams on Twitch and attended tournaments almost every week in 2014.
 He is a co-owner of video game tournament organizing company Most Valuable Gaming.
 He was included in the Forbes 30 Under 30 "Games" List for 2019.

 A 2009 photo of Zimmerman getting kissed by a girl at a Super Smash Bros. tournament has become a widely circulated viral image across the internet, including an article written on the subject by ESPN.

-Notable tournament placings

-Only Majors and Supermajors are listed.